hassanejazpvt/phpdock/README.md

 - 📦 All PHP containers include `composer` and `nvm` preinstalled.
 - 📝 An `.env.phpdock` file can be created by copying the `.env.phpdock.example` file.
   - This file allows you to set **custom ports** for your PHP containers.
+  - You can also set the **root password for MariaDB** in this file.
 - ⚙️ **Easy-to-use `docker-compose.yml` file**.
   - Simply comment/uncomment the services or PHP versions you want to enable or disable.
+- 🌐 **Nginx and Apache2 server support**.
+  - Default configuration files (`default.conf`) are provided in the `apache2` and `nginx` directories.
+These can be used as-is or customized.
+- 🗄️ **MariaDB and Adminer support**.
+  - The MariaDB container is included for database management.
+  - Use the **DB container name as the host** when connecting via Adminer.
 - 🚀 **More features coming soon!**

 #### Extended Configuration: